Brentwood, Pennsylvania: Library

 Brentwood's public library is located at the center of the borough on Brownsville Road, at the entrance of Brentwood Park.
-A person can borrow books, movies, puppets, puzzles, magazines, and CDs.
-There is a children's area, and there are many computers for public access to the internet.
-The library hosts many children's events throughout the year including story times and visitations by authors.
-For adults the library hosts educational classes, informational meetings and book clubs.
+Patrons can borrow books, movies, puppets, puzzles, magazines, and CDs.
+There is a children's area, and there are computers for public access to the internet.
+The library hosts many children's events throughout the year, including story times and visitations by authors.
+For adults, the library hosts educational classes, informational meetings, and book clubs.

-The library was founded in 1947 as a project of the Moore School P.T.A.
+The library was founded in 1947 as a project of the Moore School PTA.
 Originally the library was in the basement of the Moore School.
-The library then moved to the Brentwood Borough building in the area then occupied by the Brentwood EMS and later torn down sometime during 2024.
-On July 4, 1990, the library moved to the existing facility which was newly built with a main reading room, meeting rooms, and community room.
+It then moved to the Brentwood Borough building in the area then occupied by the Brentwood EMS, and was torn down sometime during 2024.
+On July 4, 1990, the library moved to the existing facility, which was newly built with a main reading room, meeting rooms, and community room.